What is Core Sleep: How to Get a Good Night's Rest

 The Importance of Core Sleep

-It may be noted that, while in general, the advice can be to achieve 7-9 hours of total sleep every night, the same policy applies to quality, and, most importantly, timing.
-Core sleep composes a significant part of the total sleep cycle and is responsible for most of the restorative powers of sleep.
+It may be noted that while the general advice is to achieve 7-9 hours of total sleep every night, the same policy applies to quality and, most importantly, timing.
+Core sleep composes a significant part of the total sleep cycle and is responsible for most of sleep's restorative powers.

 Some of the key functions and benefits of getting enough core sleep include:

-Physical Restoration—The deepest sleep stages of core sleep deliver rest to the body to reallocate its energy toward tissue repair, muscle buildup, and fortification of the immune system.
+Physical Restoration—The deepest sleep stages of core sleep deliver rest to the body, reallocating its energy toward tissue repair, muscle buildup, and fortification of the immune system.
 Actual physical repair, such as the greatest amounts of body growth hormone, occurs during this time, which is crucial for overall construction, cell rejuvenation, and metabolism.

 Consolidation of new memories: Research studies show that slow-wave deep sleep robustly affects the formation and consolidation of memories.
 The brain processes information acquired during the day and stores it in long-term memory, thus solidifying the memory trace and improving cognitive function.

-Hormonal balance: the body regulates the most important hormones, such as growth hormone, melatonin, and cortisol while at core sleep.
-If this part of sleep is impaired or fragmented, there could be a hormonal imbalance which leads to low levels of metabolism, stress levels, and a possible poor state of health.
+Hormonal balance: The body regulates the most important hormones, such as growth hormone, melatonin, and cortisol, during core sleep.
+If this part of sleep is impaired or fragmented, there could be a hormonal imbalance, which leads to low metabolism, stress levels, and a possible poor state of health.

-Cognitive performances: Deep sleep is very crucial to the process of the brain functioning well.
-It serves as the "recharge" of the brain and consolidation of neural pathways that boost adequate focus, problem-solving issues, creativity, and many other cognitive capacities.
+Cognitive performances: Deep sleep is crucial to brain function.
+It serves as the brain's "recharge" and consolidates neural pathways that boost adequate focus, problem-solving, creativity, and many other cognitive capacities.

-Emotional Wellness – A key role of core sleep is to help replenish emotional balance.
+Emotional Wellness – A crucial role of core sleep is to help replenish emotional balance.
 Impairment in deep sleep may escalate the likelihood of depression, anxiety, and being irritable.

-It is demonstrable that core sleep constitutes the real core part of sleep health, which stretches across both the physical and mental aspects of well-being.
-It is hugely important to make sure you get enough of this vital sleeping stage for maintaining good health and functioning overall.
+It is demonstrable that core sleep constitutes the core part of sleep health, which stretches across well-being's physical and mental aspects.
+Ensuring you get enough of this vital sleeping stage to maintain good health and overall functioning is essential.

 The Science Behind Core Sleep

-Core sleep, otherwise Slow Wave Sleep, suggests that this mainly takes place during the earlier half of the night.
-During this period, the waves of the brain slow down to a really low frequency with a high amplitude, which is indicative of a deep, restorative, propitious sleep.
+Core sleep, otherwise known as Slow-Wave Sleep, mainly occurs during the earlier half of the night.
+During this period, the brain waves slow down to a really low frequency with a high amplitude, which is indicative of a deep, restorative, propitious sleep.

 The timing and amount of core sleep we get is influenced by a few key factors:

-Age - The quantity of core sleep that we receive decreases naturally as we age.
-Infants and young children have more of their sleep in the slow-wave—a majority of their sleep is in the deep, slow-wave sleep state.
-This portion lessens through adolescence and into adulthood, with older adults typically having the least of core sleep.
+The quantity of core sleep that we receive decreases naturally as we age.
+Infants and young children spend more of their sleep in the slow-wave—a majority of their sleep is in the deep, slow-wave sleep state.
+This portion lessens through adolescence and into adulthood, with older adults typically having the least core sleep.

-Sleep Stages - Core sleep, or slow-wave sleep (Stage 3-4 NREM sleep), occupies 13-23% of total sleep in a normal adult.
-The rest of the night is divided between lighter NREM sleep (Stages 1-2) and REM sleep.
-The cycling between these various sleep stages occurs in a fairly predictable pattern throughout the night.
+Sleep Stages - Core sleep, or slow-wave sleep (Stage 3-4 NREM sleep), occupies 13-23% of total sleep in an average adult.
+The night is divided between lighter NREM sleep (Stages 1-2) and REM sleep.
+The cycling between these various sleep stages occurs fairly predictable throughout the night.

 Factors that Disrupt Core Sleep

-Screen Time - The blue light emitted from electronic gadgets interferes with the production of melatonin and disrupts the natural body rhythm sleep-wake cycle, hence an individual will not achieve deep and restorative sleep.
+Screen Time—The blue light emitted from electronic gadgets interferes with the production of melatonin and disrupts the natural body rhythm sleep-wake cycle, so an individual will not achieve deep and restorative sleep.

-Sleep Disorders - Sleep apnea, insomnia, and restless leg syndrome which in return may fragment sleep and reduce time in core/deep sleep stages.
+Sleep Disorders- Sleep apnea, insomnia, and restless leg syndrome may fragment sleep and reduce time in core/deep sleep stages.

-Aging - Just as is touched upon above, the ratio of core sleep depletes naturally with age, and thus quality deep sleep becomes ever more challenging to get.
+Aging—As touched upon above, the ratio of core sleep depletes naturally with age, and thus, quality deep sleep becomes increasingly challenging to obtain.

 Too Much Alcohol - While alcohol may help some people fall asleep initially, it tends to break up sleep and reduces the time spent in crucially deep sleep stages.